Riim/vscode-beml/README.md

-# Beml support for Visual Studio Code
+# Nelm support for Visual Studio Code

-This extension adds beml support for VSCode.
+This extension adds nelm support for VSCode.